Cycling74/min-devkit/ReadMe.md

 To build the externals in this package you will need some form of compiler support on your system.

-* On the Mac this means **Xcode 9 or later** (you can get from the App Store for free).
+* On the Mac this means **Xcode 10 or 11** (you can get from the App Store for free).
-* On Windows this means **Visual Studio 2017** (you can download a free version from Microsoft).
+* On Windows this means **Visual Studio 2017 or 2019**  (you can download a free version from Microsoft).
 The installer for Visual Studio 2017 offers an option to install Git, which you should choose to do.

-You will also need to install a recent version of [CMake](https://cmake.org/download/).
+You will also need to install a recent version of [CMake](https://cmake.org/download/) (version 3.10 or higher).

 ## Building